Constipation ICD-10 Codes: Complete Guide for Accurate Coding

 |---|---|---|

-| K59.00 | Constipation, unspecified | When constipation type is not specified in the clinical documentation |
+| K59.00 | Constipation, unspecified | Type not specified in clinical documentation |

 | K59.01 | Slow transit constipation | Colonic inertia; delayed gut motility confirmed by transit studies |

-| K59.02 | Outlet dysfunction constipation | Pelvic floor dysfunction; difficulty with defecation mechanics (dyssynergia) |
+| K59.02 | Outlet dysfunction constipation | Pelvic floor dysfunction; dyssynergia; obstructive defecation syndrome |

-| K59.03 | Drug-induced constipation | Constipation caused by opioids, antidepressants, iron supplements, or anticholinergics |
+| K59.03 | Drug-induced constipation | Opioids, antidepressants, iron supplements, anticholinergics |

-| K59.04 | Chronic idiopathic constipation | Long-term constipation without identifiable structural or biochemical cause |
+| K59.04 | Chronic idiopathic constipation | Long-term constipation, no structural or biochemical cause; Rome IV criteria |

-| K59.09 | Other constipation | Used for acute, severe, or chronic constipation not fitting other sub-codes |
+| K59.09 | Other constipation | Acute, severe, or chronic constipation not fitting other sub-codes |

-Chronic Constipation ICD 10 — Codes and Clinical Criteria
+Chronic Constipation ICD-10, Codes and Clinical Criteria

-The ICD 10 code for chronic constipation is most accurately represented by K59.04 (Chronic idiopathic constipation) or K59.09 (Other constipation, which includes chronic constipation not elsewhere classified).
+The ICD-10 code for chronic constipation is most accurately represented by K59.04 (Chronic idiopathic constipation) or K59.09 (Other constipation, which includes chronic constipation not elsewhere classified).
+Chronic constipation documentation requires meeting the Rome IV criteria:

 - Fewer than 3 spontaneous bowel movements per week for at least 3 months